lucashu73/Manga-Cataloguer/README.md

 application.
 Note that when I say manhwa, I mean any anime/manga/manhwa.*

+Phase 1 User Stories:
-- As a user, I want to be able to add a manhwa to my catalog.
+- As a user, I want to be able to add a manhwa to my catalogue. ✅
-- As a user, I want to be able to view a list of all the manhwa in my catalog.
+- As a user, I want to be able to view a list of all the manhwa in my catalogue. ✅
-- As a user, I want to be able to select a manhwa and view its details (title, description, etc.).
+- As a user, I want to be able to select a manhwa and view its details (title, description, etc.). ✅
-- As a user, I want to be able to select a manhwa and rate it based on a 10-point scale.
+- As a user, I want to be able to select a manhwa and rate it based on a 10-point scale. ✅

+Phase 2 User Stories:
+- As a user, when I select to quit the application, I want to be given the option to either save my catalogue to file or simply quit the application without saving.
+- As a user, when I start this application, I want to be given the option to either load my catalogue from file or create a new catalogue.